-If you’ve been mailing checks, there are other ways to pay your mortgage that are convenient, reliable and cheap.
-Here are the pros and cons of the various methods of how to make a mortgage payment:
+Aside from mailing a check each month for your mortgage payment, there are other ways to pay your mortgage that are convenient, reliable and cheap.
+Here are the pros and cons of the various mortgage payment options.

 How to pay your mortgage with online banking